-This pedicle flaps aided in improving the vascularity of the connective tissue graft, reducing any possible shrinkage and thus enhancing the chance for its survival (Peñarrocha, García-Mira and Martinez, 2005).
+This pedicle flaps aided in improving the vascularity of the connective tissue graft, reducing any possible shrinkage and thus enhancing the chance for its survival (Peñarrocha et al., 2005).

-Various soft-tissue surgical procedures were introduced in an attempt to re-create the papillae around implants(Gupta, Deo and Williams, 2012).
+Various soft-tissue surgical procedures were introduced in an attempt to re-create the papillae around implants(Gupta et al., 2012).
 Therefore, this study was conducted to evaluate the effect of modified pedicle subepithelial connective tissue flap on interdental papillary reconstruction around delayed implants.